divvun/giellalt-svn2git/doc/WhatAndWhatNot.md

 ### smn

 - in `langs` - this is the main development line
-- in `experiment-langs` - this is an experiment with alternative two-level rules.
+- in `experiment-langs/smn-ex/` - this was an experiment with alternative two-level rules.
+Removed in accordance with the responsible person.

-The person responsible for the experiment is contacted with a question of whether it can be deleted.

 ### sms